SamKnows/data-analyst-test/INSTRUCTIONS.md

 * `data/download_speed_measurements.csv`
 * `data/upload_speed_measurements.csv`
 * `data/details_for_each_person.csv`

 Field descriptions are in `DATA_DICTIONARY.md`.

-Please import these files and combine them into a single table which:
+Please import these files and combine them into a single table that:

   * has the structure `person_id, city, type_of_broadband_connection, name_of_isp, average_download_speed, average_upload_speed`
   * has 1 line per person (i.e. calculate a single average download and upload speed for each person)
   * only contains people in the cities 'Samsville' and 'Databury'
-  * only contains download and upload measurements which have run successfully (i.e. put a filter on did_test_complete_successfully)
+  * only contains download and upload measurements that have run successfully (i.e. put a filter on did_test_complete_successfully)
-  * only contains tests from the month of January 2021 (i.e. put a filter on time_of_measurement).
+  * only contains tests run in the month of January 2021 (i.e. put a filter on time_of_measurement).

 ### (optional)

-There are alternative summary statistics used to measure download speed which are more nuanced than the simple average.
+There are alternative summary statistics used to measure download speed that are more nuanced than a simple average.
 An example is:

 **Calculate the average download speed each day, and take the 60th percentile.**

-The value of this metric tells you that 'on at least 60% of days, average download speed will be at least x.'
+The value of this metric tells you that 'on at least 60% of days, average download speed was at least x.'

 Calculate this metric for each person in the dataset and add it into your table.